The latest news from Edmonds Community College

 The grant funds three full-time employees to work with the students: a director, a counselor, and an academic coordinator.
 In addition, Edmonds Community College’s program has a full-time AmeriCorps volunteer supported by Washington Campus Compact.
 The volunteer arranges a peer mentor program and quarterly community service activities for TRiO students.
 Many of the students also participate in the Students in Service AmeriCorps program, which awards scholarships for service-learning activities.

 Students in TRiO receive academic and financial aid advising, academic, career, and personal counseling, and tutoring.
-They meet with an adviser twice per quarter and participate in one activity or workshop each quarter.
+They meet with an advisor twice per quarter and participate in one activity or workshop each quarter.
 The TRiO support service program provides 5,789 hours of total contact with students (about 4.5 days per student) including 1,500 hours of tutoring (about one day per student) each year.

 “Before I found out about TRiO, finishing school seemed like a far off dream.
 With the program’s help I no longer have to worry about the little administrative things that can be so overwhelming.
 Most importantly, the staff at TRiO has taught me to believe in myself and that I am good enough to earn a college degree,” said Yana Merriam, a TRiO student working toward her Associate of Arts transfer degree.